worktheclock/replit.github.io/tutorials/29-paid-content-site.md

 To use Stripe Checkout, you will need an activated Stripe account.
 Create one now at [https://stripe.com](https://stripe.com/) if you haven't already.

-Once you've created a Stripe account, add the following code near the top of `main.py`, just below the `import` statements.
+Once you've created a Stripe account, add the following code near the top of `main.py`, just below the `import` statements:

 ```python
 # Stripe setup